 Once we find we are happy within ourselves, confident and secure our OCD will eventually subside.
-In the mean time talk with you GP about what types of medication they can prescribe to make the journey a bit easier.
+In the meantime talk with your GP about what types of medication they can prescribe to make the journey a bit easier.

-I know once I am in my happier place my OCD will be a thing of the past but its only been 30 years later that I have actually started to do something about it, before I was not in a position to but now I have an opportunity to learn, teach and heal.
+I know once I am in my happier place my OCD will be a thing of the past but it’s only been 30 years later that I have started to do something about it, I was not in a position to but now I have an opportunity to learn, teach and heal.

 Once you can admit to yourself what your insecurities are you are one step closer to battling your illness.

-For me it is a constant battle but I know where I am going with this and I may never be completly cured but once I am in a happier place I now I will be on the road to recovery.
+For me, it is a constant battle but I know where I am going with this I may never be completely cured but once I am in a happier place I know I will be on the road to recovery.